UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

                         name="unicms_search"),
 ````

-Urls that matches the namespace configured in the `urls.py` of the master project
-will be handled by uniCMS. uniCMS can match two kind of resources:
+URLs that match the namespace within configuration in the `urls.py` of the the master project will be handled by uniCMS. uniCMS can match two type of resources:

-1. WebPath (Context) corresponsing at a single Page (Home page and its descendants)
+1. WebPath (Context) corresponsing to a single Page (Home page and associated pages)
-2. Application Handlers, an example would be Pubblication List and View resources
+2. Application Handlers, a typical example would be the Pubblication List and the View resources

-for these latter uniCMS uses some reserved words, as prefix, to deal with specialized url routings.
+for the latter, uniCMS uses some reserved keywords as prefix to specific URL routings.
-in the settings file we would configure these.
-See [Handlers](#handlers) for example.
+These configurations are typically stored in settings file.
+See the following [Handlers](#handlers) for instance.

 See `cms.contexts.settings` as example.
-See `cms.contexts.views.cms_dispatcher` to see how an http request is intercepted and
-handled by uniCMS to know if use an Handler or a Standard Page as response.
+See `cms.contexts.views.cms_dispatcher` to figure how an HTTP request is intercepted and handled by uniCMS in order to establish if either to use a Handler or a Standard Page as response.

 #### Models

-This project is composed by the following applications:
+The models are implemented within the following applications:
 - **cms.contexts**, where websites, webpaths and EditorialBoard Users and Permissions can be defined
-- **cms.templates**, where multiple page templates and page blocks can be managed
+- **cms.templates**, where multiple page templates and blocks can be managed
-- **cms.medias**, specialized app for management, upload and navigation of media files.
+- **cms.medias**, specific app for management, upload and navigation of media files.
-- **cms.menus**, specialized app for navigation bar management.
+- **cms.menus**, specific app for navigation bar management.
-- **cms.carousels**, specialized app for Carousel and Slider management.
+- **cms.carousels**, specific app for Carousel and Slider management.
 - **cms.pages**, where we can create a Page linked to a Webpath.
-- **cms.publications**, where Editorial boards publish contents in one or more WebPath.
+- **cms.publications**, where Editorial boards publish contents in one or more WebPaths.
-- **cms.search**, MongoDB Search Engine and management commands.
+- **cms.search**, MongoDB Search Engine and management commands i.e. CLI.

-The module `cms.contexts` defines the multiple website management (multi contexts) we adopted.
-Each WebPath would have a related web page.
-Each context have users (Editorial Board Editors)
-with one or more permissions (see `cms.contexts.settings.CMS_CONTEXT_PERMISSIONS`)
+The module `cms.contexts` defines the multitenancy feature.
+Each WebPath would have a related web pages.
+Each context have users (Editorial Board Editors) with single or multiple permissions (see `cms.contexts.settings.CMS_CONTEXT_PERMISSIONS`)

-`cms.page` and `cms.publications` are the models where we've defined how we build a Page or a Publication.
-For us, a Page, is anything else than a composition of blocks, rendered in a
-HTML base template.
-This means that a page is a block container, in which we can
-define many blocks with different order.
-For every page we must define
-to which context (webpath) it belong to and also the template that we want to adopt for HTML rendering.
+The modules `cms.page` and `cms.publications` defines how a Page or a Publication is built.
+A Page is nothing but a composition of blocks, rendered in a HTML base template.
+This means that a page is just container block where multiple block can be defined in different order and fashion.
+For every page we must define to context (webpath) belonging as well as the template that we wish to adopt to be rendered by HTML.

 #### Post Pre Save Hooks

-By default Pages and Publications call pre and post save hooks.
+By default Pages and Publication calls pre and post save hooks.
 Django signals are registered in `cms.contexts.signals`.
-In `settings.py` we can register as many as desidered hooks to one or more
-models, Django signals will load them on each pre/post save/delete event.
+In `settings.py` we can register as many as desidered hooks within single or multiple models.
+Django signals will load them in each pre/post save/delete events.

 ````
 CMS_HOOKS = {